Olympus E-P2 vs E-450

 The Olympus PEN E-P2 and the Olympus E-450 are two digital cameras that were officially introduced, respectively, in November 2009 and March 2009.
 The E-P2 is a mirrorless interchangeable lens camera, while the E-450 is a DSLR.
 Both cameras are equipped with a Four Thirds sensor.
-The E-P2 has a resolution of 12.2 megapixel, whereas the E-450 provides 10 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The E-P2 has a resolution of 12.2 megapixels, whereas the E-450 provides 10 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Olympus E-P2 and the Olympus E-450 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-P2 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-P2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-450 is notably larger (40 percent) than the Olympus E-P2.
 Moreover, the E-450 is markedly heavier (24 percent) than the E-P2.
 In this context, it is worth noting that neither the E-P2 nor the E-450 are weather-sealed.